-Ian Murphy currently works as a China Subject Matter Expert at SecuriFense Inc., where he helps organizations understand developments in China's economy and foreign policy.
+Ian Murphy currently works as a China Subject Matter Expert at SecuriFense Inc., where he helps organizations understand

 Eric Chan is a senior non-resident fellow at the Global Taiwan Institute.

 In recent years, the relationship between Taiwan and the People's Republic of China (PRC, 中華人民共和國) has worsened, with Chinese Communist Party (CCP, 中國共產黨) General Secretary Xi Jinping (習近平) systematically employing all-domain coercion to isolate and pressure Taiwan into eventual unification.
 One of the principal coercive techniques employed by the CCP is cognitive warfare against the Taiwanese public.
 Despite these challenges, Taiwan has largely demonstrated resilience against this coercion, countering Beijing's tactics with robust countermeasures.